emrerothzerg/emrejs/readme.md

 # EmreJS
-A simple and light JavaScript Framework to manipulate DOM.
+A simple and light JavaScript Framework to manipulate the DOM.

 > more info coming soon